rstudio-conf-2020/shiny-start-finish/README.md

 2. Read the [general information](https://docs.google.com/document/d/1_-uhk9dQt_LhpdUrmrCMgcznS79xyZ6EDQHrY1rhfhI/edit) for workshop participants posted by RStudio.

-4. Shortly before the workshop starts, open up a new project in `rstudio.cloud` by following this link: [rstudio.cloud/project/865256](https://rstudio.cloud/project/865256).
+3. Shortly before the workshop starts, open up a new project in `rstudio.cloud` by following this link: [rstudio.cloud/project/865256](https://rstudio.cloud/project/865256).
     - You may be prompted to set up an account, which is free.
 If you already have an account, use that.
     - Your `rstudio.cloud` project is yours and you can leave it for future reference or delete it after the workshop: your choice.
     - Packages will be pre-installed on `rstudio.cloud`

-5. (An alternative to (2) if you want to use your own RStudio system--e.g. a laptop or an institutional server.)
+4. (An alternative to (3) if you want to use your own RStudio system--e.g. a laptop or an institutional server.)
 First, think again; it's probably  easier to use the `rstudio.cloud` server. [.. pause while contemplating ...]
 OK, we understand.
     - Scroll up on this GitHub page to the green "clone or download" button.
 Copy the link and use it on your system to create a new project with "New project/Version control system/GitHub".
     - When your project is created, look at the file `packages-for-workshop.R`.
 Install any packages there that you don't already have installed.

-6. If you don't already have a system for deploying apps, or if you don't know what that means,  go to `shinyapps.io` and set  up a free account.
+6. One topic of the workshop is deploying apps.
+If you don't already have a system for deploying apps, or if you don't know what that means, there are two easy options:

+a.
+Go to `shinyapps.io` and set  up a free account.
 Keep track of your account ID etc., you'll need it for the workshop.
+b.
+RStudio has set up a Connect server for our workshop.
+This will disappear soon after the workshop, but it is better than (a) in that you can deploy as many apps as you like.
+Go to <https://workshops.rstudio.com/rsconnect> and "Sign up".
+Again, keep track of your account name and password.

 ## Schedule